Marx-wrld/Medicare-Hospital/README.md

 # Medicare-Hospital-website
-The project is a pure html, css and jaavascript code for a hospital website
+The project is a pure html, css and javascript code for a hospital website